A Multi-Sport Outdoor Centre for Cambridge

-The Lakes will offer 100 acres of wooded parkland and 10 miles of bank habitat for the public to enjoy.
-It will be a place where hundreds can experience a sense of physical wellbeing on a daily basis through the pursuit of outdoor recreations.
+The two parks combined will offer more than 150 acres of wooded parkland and 10 miles of bank habitat for the public to enjoy.
+It will be a place where people can experience a sense of physical well-being on a daily basis through the pursuit of outdoor recreations.

 Partnering the Community